 This machine earns our seal of approval for its versatility, user friendliness, and price point.
 The HCM-350 is a personal evaporative humidifier that uses wicking action to draw water from the tank.
 It’s designed for medium-sized rooms up to about 400 square feet and comes in two color options: black and white.
 The machine features three speed settings, an easy-to-fill one-gallon tank, and a three-year limited warranty.
 Priced at less than $70, it offers exceeding value.

-It is up to 25% quieter than similar evaporative humidifiers.
+Up to 25% quieter than similar evaporative humidifiers

-Its ultraviolet light technology kills as much as 99.9% of water-bred germs, mold, bacteria, and spores.
+Ultraviolet light technology kills as much as 99.9% of water-bred germs, mold, bacteria, and spores

-It runs up to twenty-four hours per tank filling on the low setting.
+Runs up to twenty-four hours on the low setting

 Sunpentown SU-4010 Dual-Mist Humidifier with Ion-Exchange Filter